Updated: August 15, 2023, at 12:14 p.m.

-If your spouse agrees to address their drinking problem, you can help support them by staying sober when you go out together or promising to do fun activities with them in place of drinking.
+If your spouse agrees to address their drinking problem, you can help support them by staying sober when you go out together or promising to do fun activities with them instead of drinking.
 Offer encouragement and love and applaud them for making this difficult decision to become more healthy.
-At first, it may be difficult.
-They may grow agitated, grumpy, or depressed, but given enough time of cutting back and hopefully achieving sobriety, they will emerge happier and healthier.
+At first, it may not be easy.
+They may grow agitated, grumpy, or depressed, but given enough time to cut back and hopefully achieve sobriety, they will emerge happier and healthier.

 If your spouse refuses to acknowledge a problem or continues to deny getting help, it may be worth considering the professional assistance of certified interventionists.
-In the world of recovery, an intervention is a carefully planned process by which friends and family members of an addict may confront that person about their addiction.
-The most successful interventions usually involve a large amount of forethought and careful planning towards structure, what people plan to say, and the next steps following the intervention.
+In recovery, an intervention is a carefully planned process by which friends and family members of an addict may confront that person about their addiction.
+The most successful interventions usually involve a lot of forethought and careful planning toward structure, what people plan to say, and the next steps following the intervention.

 To begin, talk with friends and family members about staging an intervention and gather input from all concerned parties.
-You can seek out a professional intervention specialist online, or you can consult with online resources and guides such as our “What’s an Intervention” page.
-It helps to talk about specific examples of behaviors that are problematic and the consequences that affect you and others around your spouse.
+You can seek out a professional intervention specialist online or consult with online resources and guides such as our “What’s an Intervention” page.
+It helps to talk about specific examples of problematic behaviors and the consequences that affect you and others around your spouse.

 It also helps to offer specific treatment options for them to get started on.
-Getting an addict to agree to enter treatment is a crucial moment and you do not want to give them time to reconsider or to drink again.
-Having treatment lined up and ready to go ensures that they immediately start to get the help they need to get better.
+Getting an addict to agree to enter treatment is crucial, and you do not want to give them time to reconsider or drink again.
+Having treatment lined up and ready to go ensures they immediately get the help they need to improve.

-If your spouse agrees to professional help, there are a number of options you can choose from.
-Do some careful research ahead of time to ensure that they get the kind of support them best and help you to cope.
+If your spouse agrees to professional help, there are several recovery options you can choose from.
+Do some careful research to ensure they get the support they best and help you cope.
+Let’s discuss a few.

-Residential treatment typically lasts about one month.
+Residential treatment, or inpatient rehab, typically lasts about 30 days.
 In residential treatment, patients will foster a sober lifestyle via educational presentations, discussions, group and individual therapy, occupational therapy, and other activities.
-Typically recommended for the most severe of cases.
+It is typically recommended for alcoholic spouses who need more than detox.

-Detox usually lasts a few days and consists of medically supervised withdrawal from alcohol for people who are unable to do so safely on their own.
-Following detoxification, a month long stay in a residential treatment program is recommended for people seeking ongoing sobriety.
+Detox usually lasts a few days and consists of medically supervised withdrawal from alcohol for people who cannot do so safely.
+Following detoxification, a month-long stay in a residential treatment program is recommended for people seeking ongoing sobriety.

-Intensive Outpatient (also known as IOP) is a primary treatment program recommended by clinicians and medical staff for many individuals newly sober or in need of continuing resources to help with addiction.
+Intensive Outpatient Programs (also known as IOPs) is a primary treatment program recommended by clinicians and medical staff for many individuals newly sober or in need of continuing resources to help with addiction.
 IOP is ideal for individuals who have already stabilized from withdrawal symptoms and wish to continue treatment outside of a residential setting.
-IOP patients are able to attend multiple sessions per week while continuing to live at home and meet work and personal obligations.
+IOP patients can attend multiple sessions per week while continuing to live at home and meet work and personal obligations.

-12 Step programs such as Alcoholics Anonymous (AA) provide a philosophy, meetings, support and fellowship with others who struggle with alcoholism, whether they are actively drinking or in recovery.
-Hosts and speakers are usually recovering alcoholics.
+12 Step programs such as Alcoholics Anonymous (AA) provide a philosophy, meetings, support, and fellowship with others who struggle with alcoholism, whether actively drinking or recovering.
+Hosts, speakers, and sponsors are usually recovering alcoholics.

 “Al-Anon is invaluable at least in the beginning to learn how to live your life.
 If you don’t have real resolve, you will end up listening to the endless promises and go back.
 Don’t.”